As an Amazon Associate, I earn from qualifying purchases.

 Other recipes might recommend cooking the beets with the root and skin still on and then peeling them after the fact.
 That requires your hands to look like a scene from Carrie and plus, you’re going to be dealing with some hot AF beets.

 Put a trivet/steamer basket in your Instant Pot and add 1.5 cups of water.
-Place the beets on top of the trivet.
+Place the beets on top of the trivet or in the steamer basket.

 Secure your lid.
-Set the vent to “sealing”, then Manual>High Pressure>13 minutes.
+Set the vent to “sealing”, then Manual>High Pressure>(see time chart below)

 When the cook time is up, use a dishrag to carefully flip the vent to “venting”.
 Remove beets from the Instant Pot and allow to cool.
-Slice and enjoy!
+Slice, top with some flaky salt, and enjoy!

 Pro Tips/Recipe Notes